Wust-Sat/architecture/docs/Space Packet Protocol.md

-﻿---
-title: Space Packet Protocol
-author: Matylda Odrowąż-Wilkońska
-date: 27.05.2025
-version: v1.0.
----

-# **CCSDS-compliant data frame**
+# CCSDS-compliant data frame
-   1. ## **Introduction**
+## Introduction
 It is a summary of CCSDS 133.0-B-2, version June 2020, for the purpose of WUST SAT project.
 Detailed information can be found in CCSDS 133.0-B-2 Space Packet Protocol.
-   1. ## **Architecture**
+## Architecture
 Space Packet Protocol is described by CCSDS 133.0-B-2 standard.
 In the document, bytes are called „octets”.

 Each Space Packet must contain:

    1. Primary Header (6 octets);
    2. Data Field (1 – 65536 octets).

 The figure 4-1 below shows how a Space Packet is built.

 ![SPP-packet](./SPP-packet.png)

 In order to fit a whole Space Packet into a CAN-FD frame, its length should not exceed 64 octets.
 First 6 octets are taken by Primary Header, which leaves 58 bytes for data.

-1. #### ***Primary Header***
+### Primary Header
    Primary Header is desribed in section 4.1.3 of CCSDS 133.0-B-2.

    Each Primary Header must contain: